-As the leader of Arcade Fire, derisive scrutiny is Win Butler’s cross to bear
+Behind Arcade Fire’s messianic need to save our souls

 They made their first appearances decades ago, right around the time when Patti Smith and her then-lover Sam Shepard released the one-act play Cowboy Mouth, about would-be rock stars searching for a new religion.

 “The old God is just too far away,” declared Smith’s character, Cavale.
-“Any great …rock ‘n’ roll song can raise me higher than all of Revelations.”
+“Any great … rock ‘n’ roll song can raise me higher than all of Revelations.”

 That was 1971, the same year Jesus Christ Superstar made its debut on Broadway and the same year John Lennon asked the world to imagine there was “no religion too.”
 In the decade or so that followed, rock music flourished and expanded its reach, reason and possibilities.